jolly-io/Data_Engineering_Notes/README.md

 - Security (shared responsibilit model)

 ## Compute - Amazon Elastic Compute Cloud (EC2)
-- EC2 (Elastic Compute Cloud) is an example of AWS compute service which represents a virtual or virtual machine.
+- EC2 (Elastic Compute Cloud) is an example of AWS compute service which represents a virtual servers or virtual machine.
+A server is like a computer or set of computers that hosts and runs your applications.
+It consists of physical hardware (CPU, RAM, Storage, Networking components), an operating system installed on top the hardware, and finally the applications that run on top of the operating system.
+- Hypervisor: A hypervisor is a software component that enables the sharing of physical computing resources among multiple virtual machines.